VSidharrth/HCPSA/README.md

-I will start uploading my ML projects here.
+I will start uploading my ML projects here and also will teach you how to handle different datasets